Respiratory Therapist - NightsJob ID 300826 Date posted 04/01/2023

 New grads and experienced are welcome to apply.

-New hires will receive $10,000 sign-on bonus with their first paycheck.
 Minimum of $6,000 for relocation available to those who qualify.

 A respiratory therapist provides assessment, treatment, and monitoring of cardiopulmonary disease across the continuum of care.
 A respiratory therapist functions as part of an interdisciplinary team that coordinates and provides continuity of care in a financially responsible manner.
 A respiratory therapist is able to quickly and accurately assess a patient's condition and communicates effectively to the care team concerning changes in patient's condition, results of diagnostic studies, symptomatology, and response to treatment.